niklaas/port-builder/Readme.md

    files can all be set as documented in `poudriere(8)`.
 The corresponding `poudriere.d` directory you can find in `uploads/poudriere.d`.

-5. As you might have already notices, the skeleton consists of two parts:
+5. As you might have already noticed, the skeleton consists of two parts:
    `1-storage` and `2-build-machine`.
 Each of these is, according to Terraform's principles, one "layer".
 The structure makes it possible to deploy a consistent, permanent and an inconsistent, temporary part of